-The B2B buying journey is now an omnichannel experience and a new balance of human and digital skills is required to accompany buyers along the journey.
-Research shows that businesses using digital tools to enable sales, drive five times more revenue growth than their peers (McKynsey, May 2018).
+We have been banging on about this for a good many years now – the B2B buying journey is now an omnichannel experience and a new balance of human and digital skills is required to accompany buyers along the journey.
+This has now been brought into sharp focus by the current pandemic and the move to WFH, the fragmentation of physical offices and the squashing of traditional decision making hierarchies.
+Omnichannel is now a must have foe any one serious about competing in their respective B2B space.
+Research shows that businesses using digital tools to enable sales, drive five times more revenue growth than their peers (McKinsey).

-The empowered B2B buyer wants to embark on a personal journey rather than be pushed down a funnel.
+The empowered B2B buyer wants to feel they are embarking on a personal journey rather than be pushed down a funnel.

 This is what the journey stages look like:

 Understanding the gap (human to human conversation with digital in a supporting role)

 Most sales are hampered by ‘ inertia’.
 “We already have one”, “Not now”, “We’re happy with our supplier” is a common starting point unless a scheduled reappraisal of products or services are due.
 Uncertainty caused by the pandemic and reduced, distributed teams – and buying cycles stalling as a result has meant it is now more important than ever to help buyers find a gap worth their time and effort bridging.

 Helping buyers find the gap and breaking the ‘tender trap’ is the job for skilled sales people supported by, and wielding, a full armoury of digital tools.